nim-lang/Nim/doc/docgen.rst

 In the case of Nim's own documentation, the ``commit`` value is just a commit hash to append to a formatted URL to https://github.com/nim-lang/Nim.
-The ``tools/nimweb.nim`` helper queries the current git commit hash during the doc generation, but since you might be working on an unpublished repository, it also allows specifying a ``githash`` value in ``web/website.ini`` to force a specific commit in the output.
+The ``tools/nimweb.nim`` helper queries the current git commit hash during doc generation, but since you might be working on an unpublished repository, it also allows specifying a ``githash`` value in ``web/website.ini`` to force a specific commit in the output.